-Project 87410 - SR 874 Ramp Connector to SW 128th Street - This project will provide alternative expressway access in the area, reducing congestion and providing additional connectivity and mobility to the rapidly growing area of southwest Miami-Dade County.
+Project 87410 - SR 874 Ramp Connector to SW 128th Street - This project will provide alternative expressway access in the area, reducing congestion, and providing additional connectivity and mobility to the rapidly growing area of southwest Miami-Dade County.
 The project will provide greater accessibility to major employment and activity centers located east of this area.
 A portion of this project is currently being constructed by FTE under an inter-local agreement with MDX as part of a larger project to widen the HEFT and reconstruct the HEFT/SR 874 interchange.
-This project also includes the reconstruction of SW 127th Avenue between SW 130th Street and SW 124th Street, funded by Miami-Dade County, as well as improvements to SW 128th Street west of the HEFT which will be a contributory asset from MDX to Miami-Dade County.
-The design-build phase is underway with anticipated completion in fiscal year 2021.
-The total project cost is \$109 million, with \$9.1 million expended in fiscal year 2019.
+This project also includes the reconstruction of SW 127th million expended in fiscal year 2020.

+Avenue between SW 130th Street and SW 124th Street, funded Miami-Dade by County, as well as improvements to SW 128th Street west of the HEFT, which will contributory asset from MDX to Miami-Dade County. design-build The phase is underway anticipated with completion in fiscal year 2021.
+The total project cost is \$115.5 million, with \$13.0